ROCm/ROCmValidationSuite/docs/install/installation.rst

 The ROCm installation path depends on what installation method was selected during ROCm installation.
-After installation, the ROCm Core SDK will be deployed to this path location and contains all the core ROCm directories such as ``bin``, ``include``, ``lib``, etc. When configuring the environment for RVS, you must set the ``ROCM_INSTALL_PATH`` variable to the ROCm core installation directory ``<rocm-core-path>`` based on the installation method used:
+After installation, the ROCm Core SDK will be deployed to this path location and contains all the core ROCm directories such as ``bin``, ``include``, and ``lib``.
+When configuring the environment for RVS, you must set the ``ROCM_INSTALL_PATH`` variable to the ROCm core installation directory ``<rocm-core-path>`` based on the installation method used: